CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-The searching for an element works **like in the method for removing:** we start from the beginning of the list and check sequentially the next elements one after another, until we reach the end of the list or find the searched element.
+The searching for an element works **like in the method for removing:** we start from the beginning of the list and check sequentially the next elements one after another until we reach the end of the list or find the searched element.

 We have two more operations to implement – **accessing elements by index** (using the indexer) and finding the **count of elements** (through a property):